top of page

 At Reservoir Views Primary School positive and resilient behaviour is fostered by implementing strategies from the Berry Street Education Model.

 The Berry Street Education Model is a trauma-informed positive education initiative.
 It comprises five domains or pedagogical lenses: Body, Stamina, Engagement, and Character, all anchored by Relationships.
 Classroom practice and planning are framed by these five domains.
 Teachers use a range of strategies from these domains to teach resilience and self-regulation so that children are ready for learning.
-Regular activities include brain breaks, tracking the teacher, mindfulness and SEL Kid of the Week.
+Regular activities include brain breaks, tracking the teacher and mindfulness.

 Students learn to recognise their signs of stress (escalation) and practice self-calming such as deep breathing, rhythmic moving and chilling out.